ietf-wg-privacypass/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 # Generic Token Batch Issuance {#generic-batch}

 This section describes an issuance protocol mechanism for issuing multiple tokens in one round trip between Client and Issuer.
-An generic batch token request can contain token requests for any token type.
+A generic batch token request can contain token requests for any token type.

 ## Client-to-Issuer Request {#generic-client-to-issuer-request}